walmartlabs/kubeman/README.md

    ![Recipe Auto Refresh](/static/kubeman-autorefresh.png)
 13. Any place where you can search in Kubeman allows advanced search using operators "or" and "!".
 By default all words (space separated) are used in conjunction ("and").
 Operator "or" allows for disjunction query (A or B).
 Operator "!" can be used for negation, where it'll exclude all results that have keywords that follow the ! operator (e.g. "A B !
 C D" will find results containing A and B, but will exclude those results that have C and D).
 Complex queries can be formed using these two operators (e.g. "A or B !
 C" will find all results that have either "A", or have "B without C")
    ![Complex Search](/static/kubeman-complex-search.png)
+15. Kubeman supports running multiple windows to let you look at information in parallel.
+You can open another window via "New Window" menu option or via keystore "Cmd N" or "Ctrl N".
+16. Kubeman supports zooming in and out to make text larger/smaller.
+Use keystroke "Cmd +"/"Ctrl +" to zoom in, and "Cmd -" or "Ctrl -" to zoom out.
-15. Kubeman supports "dark theme".
+17. Kubeman supports "dark theme".
 You can switch to dark theme by using the selector at the left-bottom of the application window.

 ## Recipes Overview